 The rights to extract water from the Santa Maria Groundwater Basin (SMGB) have been in litigation since the late 1990s.
-By stipulation and Court action, three separate management areas were established in 2008 as a result of such litigation: the Northern Cities Management Area (NCMA), the Nipomo Mesa Management Area (NMMA) and the Santa Maria Valley Management Area (SMVMA).
+By stipulation and Court action, three separate management areas were established in 2008 as a result of such litigation: the Northern Cities Management Area (NCMA), the Nipomo Mesa Management Area (NMMA), and the Santa Maria Valley Management Area (SMVMA).
 The Court directed monitoring parties of each management area to form a group of technical experts to continue to study and evaluate the characteristics and conditions of each management area and to annually present their findings to the Court in the form of an Annual Report.
+The NMMA Technical Group (TG) is one of three management area committees formed to administer the relevant provisions of the Stipulation.
+Golden State Water Company (GSWC), Nipomo Community Services District (NCSD), Phillips 66 (P66), and Woodlands Mutual Water Company (Woodlands) are responsible for appointing members of the committee, together with an agricultural overlying landowner, who is also a Stipulating Party.

-This 9th Annual Report - Calendar Year 2016 is a joint effort of the NMMA Technical Group (TG).
+This 13th Annual Report - Calendar Year 2020 is a joint effort of the TG.
 The requirement contained in the Judgment for the production of an Annual Report is as follows:

-Within one hundred and twenty days after each Year, the Management Area Engineers will file an Annual Report with the Court.
+"Within one hundred and twenty days after each Year, the Management Area Engineers will file an Annual Report with the Court.
 The Annual Report will summarize the results of the Monitoring Program, changes in groundwater supplies, and any threats to groundwater supplies.
 The Annual Report shall also include a tabulation of Management Area water use, including Imported Water availability and use, Return Flow entitlement and use, other Developed Water availability and use, and Groundwater use.
-Any Stipulating Party may object to the Monitoring Program, the reported results, or the Annual Report by motion.
+Any Stipulating Party may object to the Monitoring Program, the reported results, or the Annual Report by motion."

-This Annual Report is organized into ten sections which present: the general background of the litigation and some of the requirements imposed by the Court, a description of the Basin, a summary of data collection, water supply and demand, hydrologic inventory, and groundwater conditions, an analysis of groundwater conditions, and a presentation of other considerations, recommendations, and references.
+This Annual Report is organized into an executive summary, and nine sections which present: the general background of the litigation and some of the requirements imposed by the Court, a description of the basin, a summary of data collection, water supply and demand, hydrologic inventory, groundwater conditions, an analysis of water conditions, and a presentation of other considerations, recommendations, and references.

 Five appendices are also included in the Annual Report: Appendix A - Monitoring Program, Appendix B - Water Shortage Conditions and Response Plan, Appendix C - Well Management Plan, Appendix D - Data Acquisition Protocols for Groundwater Level Measurements for the NMMA, and Appendix E - Additional Data.
-Eight annual reports have previously been prepared, spanning calendar years 2008 to 2015 (NMMA, 2009, 2010, 2011, 2012, 2013, 2014, 2015, and 2016).
+Twelve annual reports have previously been prepared, spanning calendar years 2008 to 2019 (NMMA, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, and 2020).